TUTORIAL NOTES:

 You might see something crazy like the following:

 Those default values are the result of a bug in the Capture driver.
 Pay attention to the min and max values -- each of those items, brightness, contrast, saturation and hue, all have their own values depending on your capture device.
-You will want to set each of these, within HyperHDR, to the middle of the range, except never set them to ZERO.

 More sane recommended values, going by the above example, are as follows: